 Prepare for the Fundamentals of Code Calculations Test with our study materials.
 Use our flashcards and multiple-choice questions, each offering hints and detailed explanations to enhance your learning.
 Ace your exam!

-To determine the maximum length of a single-phase, 110-volt branch circuit supplying a 40-ampere load with 6 AWG aluminum conductors, we need to consider the allowable voltage drop.
-The permissible voltage drop for this circuit is 3.3 volts, which is 3% of the given voltage (110 volts).
+To determine the maximum length of a single-phase, 110-volt branch circuit supplying a 40-ampere load with 6 AWG aluminum conductors without exceeding a voltage drop of 3.3 volts, we can apply the voltage drop formula:

-• ( I ) is the current in amperes,
+• I is the load current in amperes (in this case, 40 A).

 Subscribe